Section E: 11 Plus Appeals - Miscellaneous

 The Appeals Code, on the other hand, no longer makes any specific mention of ‘extenuating circumstances’ – which is not to say that parents cannot introduce extenuating circumstances if they wish to do so (and appeal panels will take any such evidence into account).

-The range of academic evidence that might help a case is listed here.
+We list the range of academic evidence that might help a case here.

 However, as noted above, school work cannot be sent in for a review, whereas it can be brought to an appeal (if parents so wish).